forem/forem/app/javascript/crayons/typography/__stories__/typography.md

 between elements.

 XS size should be used as little as possible in edge cases.
-Even though it’s readable we could consider it not meeting DEV’s standards.
+Even though it’s readable we could consider it not meeting Forem’s standards.
 So keep it for like “asterisk copy” etc.

 By default you should be using Regular font weight.